-- the Council, when granting consent to an application to carry out development to which this plan applies; or - an accredited certifier, when issuing a Complying Development Certificate for development to which this plan applies, to require a section 94 contribution to be made towards the provision, extension or augmentation of Local Infrastructure that are required as a consequence of development in the Urban Renewal Area, or which were provided in anticipation of, or to facilitate, such development.
+- ▶ The Council, when granting consent to an application to carry out development to which this plan applies: or - An accredited certifier, when issuing a Complying Development Certificate for development to which this plan applies.

+To require a section 7.11 contribution to be made towards the provision, extension or augmentation of Local Infrastructure that is required as a consequence of development in the Urban Renewal Area, or which were provided in anticipation of, or to facilitate, such development.